superlinked/VectorHub/docs/home.md

 ## Toolbox

-Toolbox is a collection of benchmarks, code snippets, summaries & tricks to help you decide what's best for your use case.
+Toolbox is a collection of benchmarks, code snippets, summaries, and tricks to help you decide what's best for your use case.
 These are tools that we and our community use frequently.
 We use your input to curate our toolbox.
 So, feel free to share some tools that you use often or have created recently that will help the community.
 You can do that by [creating an issue](https://github.com/superlinked/VectorHub/issues/new).

 ::::link-array
 :::link-array-item{headerImage headerColor}